 When you first quit drinking alcohol, you likely wonder how long it will take to reverse the damage to your body.

-So long as you intervene early, you should be able to recover completely!
+The earlier you intervene, the better your chances for a full recovery.
 Let’s look at the timeline and signs of alcohol-induced liver disease you should never ignore.

 How long after quitting drinking does your liver heal?

-The liver is truly unique, as it has the capacity to regenerate itself, which means it can heal itself after you stop drinking alcohol.
+The liver is truly unique, as it has the capacity to regenerate itself, which means it can potentially heal itself after you stop drinking alcohol.
 The process of regeneration, where the liver creates new cells to replace old ones damaged or dead, is known as hepatocyte proliferation.

 The liver’s main function is to metabolize (or break down) everything we put into our mouths and swallow by breaking down toxins and filtering harmful chemicals from the blood.

 When a person drinks large amounts of alcohol, this process is disrupted as the liver can’t break down alcohol fast enough to protect the rest of the body from its toxic effects.